The Anthem of Hard Work: Styx’s “Blue Collar Man (Long Nights)”

 Musically, “Blue Collar Man” is a blend of rock muscle and melodic finesse that Styx mastered in the late ’70s.
 Shaw’s guitar riff is sharp and powerful, providing the backbone for the song’s relentless energy.
 DeYoung’s keyboard lines add a touch of urgency and tension, creating a layered sound that feels intense but purposeful.
 The rhythm section, with John Panozzo on drums and Chuck Panozzo on bass, keeps the momentum tight and unyielding, driving the song forward with a sense of purpose and resolve.
 Each instrument seems to echo the determination and strength of the song’s narrator, building a sense of unity and resilience.

-You might like: Styx - Show Me The Way
+You might like: Styx - Too Much Time On My Hands

 Shaw’s vocal delivery is nothing short of electrifying.
 His voice, raw and impassioned, captures the frustration and drive of the lyrics, elevating the song from a rock track to a rallying cry for those who feel overlooked or underestimated.
 Shaw doesn’t just sing the words—he lives them, delivering each line with a conviction that’s both defiant and vulnerable.
 His voice soars in the chorus, where he proclaims, “I’m gonna be a blue-collar man”, embodying the pride of someone who’s not ashamed of the work they do, no matter how hard it may be.